PiranitaGomez/HRStreamer/README.md

 Wear/Android side
 ------------
+This consists of a Wear OS app that runs on the Google Pixel Watch, and an Android app that runs on an Android smartphone.
+The apps work together to enable the streaming of sensor data from wearable devices to handheld devices through the DataLayer.
+The system utilizes a WearableListenerService to produce and consume DataEvents.

 The code was developed based on the following resources:
 - Android DataLayer Sample
 - Composesensor library

-It enables the streaming of sensor data from wearable devices to handheld devices through the DataLayer.
-The system utilizes a WearableListenerService to produce and consume DataEvents.

 It showcases how to use an [WearableListenerService][1] to consume DataEvents as well as implementations for various required listeners when using the [DataClient][2].